 Platinum that is at least 95 percent pure may be sold as platinum.
 Anything lower must be marked as platinum alloy.
 Platinum jewelry stays white, and it also develops a patina that many think gives it a vintage jewelry feel and makes a great background for diamonds.

 At Brinker’s Jewelers we sell nothing but the highest quality precious metal and gemstones.
-Stop by our store to see our selection of quality jewelry pieces, or contact us by phone 812.476.0651 or email with any questions you may have.
+Stop by our store to see our selection of quality jewelry pieces, or contact us by phone 812.476.0651 or contact us with any questions you may have.